 To help Hayes leave and make the transition after being there for an hour, we planned something he loved to do so that he felt excited about leaving.
 It worked well.
 He cried a little later that day, but for the most part we felt keeping him busy doing things he loved and having us with him was so good for him.

-I chose to stay 2 days in the hospital since I knew going back would mean dogs and a 3 year old.
-I wanted to just keep life slow fir the first 48 hours.
+I chose to stay 2 days in the hospital lying on electric hospital beds since I knew going back would mean dogs and a 3 year old.
+I wanted to just keep life slow for the first 48 hours.
 My mom stayed with us for the first week as well.
 But I will share more about that in my Postpartum posts.
 But I highly suggest taking an extra day if you can to stay.
 Not to mention the 2nd night of cluster feeding is a lot so having the nurse there for anything is really nice.
 I didn’t get great sleep but I did get lots of quiet time with just her and by the time I left I was feeling much more stable physically than after 24 hours.

 I questioned whether I should share this whole story because the birth was so simple and in some capacities textbook.
 I truly have felt so at peace with it I felt it was like a blip in this whole story.
 To me postpartum was so important.
 Birth simply determined what I would be facing during those 40 days.
 But I also realized the most reassuring thing to me when I was thinking about birth were the stories that were simple and not scary.
 I wanted to read stories of women feeling empowered and supported and feeling success.
 So I hope for some of you you find this story and our experience really reassuring that birth can be positive.